atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 * Establishes a fair and principled token distribution mechanism that aligns with AtomOne's founding ethos.

-* Sets a precedent for future similar endevours, demonstrating the importance of community alignment and shared values in token distribution decisions.
+* Sets a precedent for future similar endeavours, demonstrating the importance of community alignment and shared values in token distribution decisions.

 ## Alternatives